Danpowers24/Capstone-client/README.md

 - Javascript
 - React
 - Axios
+- cURL

 ### Unsolved Problems

 - The application currently does not allow the user to take a quiz.
 I would love to implement that functionality in the next version.
-- I would like to eventually allow administrators to create the quizzes and only let users take quizzes. t
+- I would like to eventually allow administrators to create the quizzes and only let users take quizzes.

 ## Images